-1. Remove the facepiece from the case or bag.
+1. Remove the facepiece from the case.

 DO NOT use a cover lens in a high-temperature environment, such as firefighting.
 High temperatures may distort the cover lens.
 Or, moisture trapped between a cover lens and the facepiece lens may condense and distort vision.
 Always remove the cover lens before donning the facepiece.
-Failure to follow this warning can result in serious personal injury or death.
+Misuse can result in serious injury or death.

-2. Ensure that the Audi-Larm Coupling nut is hand-tight (no-tools).
+Ensure the the Audi-Larm coupling nut is hand-tight (no tools).